metalama/website/features/core/code-generation/reference-from-source-code.md

 ---

 {: .intro }
-With Metalama, your source code can reference generated code as if it were itself source code.
-This is a significant advancement from the previous MSIL-based generation, whose code additions were not visible from source code.
+With Metalama, your source code can reference generated code as if it were part of the original source.
+This marks a significant step forward from previous MSIL-based generation methods, where code additions remained invisible to the source code.

 ## Benefits

-* **Idiomatically C#**.
-No need for cumbersome constructs like in MSIL-based approaches.
+* **Idiomatically C#.** No need for cumbersome constructs like in MSIL-based approaches.
-* **IntelliSense**.
-Code completion just works with generated code.
+* **IntelliSense.** Code completion works seamlessly with generated code.

 ## Example

-For instance, if an aspect implements the Memento pattern for the `Fish` class, source code will "see" that the class implements the `IMementoable` interface and will be able to invoke the generated `SaveToMemento` and `RestoreMemento` methods.
-Intellisense and design-time code verification will work normally.
+Consider a scenario where an aspect implements the Memento pattern for the `Fish` class.
+In this case, the source code will "recognize" that the class implements the `IMementoable` interface, allowing you to invoke the generated `SaveToMemento` and `RestoreMemento` methods.
+IntelliSense and design-time code verification will function as expected.

-Suppose we have the following class in source code:
+Suppose we have the following class in the source code:

 ```cs
 [Memento]